purrbot-site/PurrBot/README.md

 Running the bot isn't free, which is why we appreciate any donations given to us.
 Single donations can be done through [Ko-fi] or [PayPal].
 Continous donations (Subscriptions) can be done through [Patreon].

 As a thank you for donation will you get a Donator role on our [Discord Server][discord].
-As a Tier 2 or 3 Patreon will you also unlock the option of defining your own custom Welcome background and icon (Requires you to be in our Discord Server).
+As a Tier 2 or 3 Patreon will you also unlock the NSFW commands as-well as the option of defining your own custom Welcome background and icon (Requires you to be in our Discord Server).

 # Botlists